DarrenM07/DFootball/README.md

     3. Create a new function with the name model_object and add the following code below :
     ```
     def model_object(request):
-    form = ModelObjectForm(request.POST or None) #is used to create a new MoodEntryForm with the input from the user in request.POST entered into the QueryDict.
+    form = ModelObjectForm(request.POST or None) #is used to create a new ModelObjectForm with the input from the user in request.POST entered into the QueryDict.

     if form.is_valid() and request.method == "POST": #is used to validate the input from the form.
         form.save() #is used to create and save the data from the form.